goccy/kubetest/README.md

 Describe the manifest file of task processing as follows and execute it by passing it as an argument of kubetest CLI.

-If you've already written a Kubernetes Job, you've probably noticed that the simplest example is the same as using a Kubernetes Job :)
+If you've already written a Kubernetes Job, you've probably noticed that the spec under the `mainStep` of simplest example is the same as using a Kubernetes Job :)

 - _examples/simple.yaml